Alabang Town Center: History

+Development

+Alabang Town Center occupies a portion of a vast estate originally owned by the Madrigal family.
+In the early 1970s, the family entered negotiations with the Ayala Corporation, then led by Enrique Zobel, to divest a significant tract of their Alabang holdings.
+Rather than a straightforward sale, the two parties formed a joint venture to transform the area into a master-planned residential and commercial district that currently includes the Ayala Alabang Village and the Madrigal Business Park.

+As an Ayala Mall

-Alabang Town Center opened in 1982 as a strip mall with a supermarket and two cinemas that had the St. Jerome Emiliani and Sta.
+Alabang Town Center opened in 1982 as a strip mall with a supermarket and two cinemas (thus named Alabang Twin Cinemas) that had the St. Jerome Emiliani and Sta.
 Susana Parish, a Roman Catholic church built in the 1970s, as its anchor tenant.
 The mall was expanded in 1994 and 2007 and became a cosmopolitan Mediterranean-designed, airy lifestyle center.

-In February 2011, expansion of Alabang center was underway incorporating Metro, which is known for its comfortable and friendly retail outlets all over the country.
-The four-level Metro replaced the open parking lot near McDonald's housing a department store, a grocery store, and basement parking.
+In February 2011, Alabang Town Center underwent expansion, incorporating Metro, which is known for its comfortable and friendly retail outlets all over the country.
+The four-level Metro replaced the open parking lot near McDonald's and would a department store, a grocery store, and basement parking.
 Construction commenced on October 20, 2011, and the Metro opened in 2012.
 A new wing linking the Metro became operational late 2011, wherein 70 new stores were opened.

-In 2012, there was an expansion and a new wing known as the lifestyle strip saw many restaurants, stores, and shops added.
-The same year, restaurants outside at the Corte de las Palmas, such as Chili's, Jamba Juice and Krispy Kreme, were opened.
-The Metro supermarket opened on August 11, 2012, while their department store opened on August 18, 2012.
+In 2012, there was an expansion and a new wing known as the lifestyle strip, adding many restaurants, stores, and shops.
+The same year, a pedestrianized restaurant row near the Corte de las Palmas, known as "The Street", was opened.
+The Metro Supermarket opened on August 11, 2012, while Metro Department Store opened on August 18, 2012.
 Parking was also opened to Metro and ATC customers.